judoscale/judoscale-node/sample_apps/fastify_web/README.md

 Visit the app through the proxy server: http://localhost:5004

+Reports are sent to Request Catcher—an API testing tool—instead of Judoscale.
+To view the reports that are sent, go to https://judoscale-node-sample.requestcatcher.com.

 ## Local development

 To reference a local Judoscale package instead of the NPM version: